-- 1. To develop a thorough knowledge of the development process and the variables that affect it.
-(APRO602/4PRO601) - 2.
-To develop a deeper understanding of applied valuation techniques and to be able to use them, with and without the assistance of computers.
+1. To develop a thorough knowledge of the development process and the variables that affect it.
+(APRO602/4PRO601)

+- 2. To develop a deeper understanding of applied valuation techniques and to be able to use them, with and without the assistance of computers.
 (4PRO614/4PRO601) - 3.
 To achieve a comprehensive analytical approach to investment selection and appraisal.
 (4PRO601) - 4.
 Demonstrate a comprehensive knowledge of the technical and managerial aspects of the property management process.
 (APRO602) - 5.
 Demonstrate an understanding of statutory valuation.
 (4PRO614) - 6.
 Demonstrate an understanding of the law relating to commercial and residential property management.
-(APRO602) - Demonstrate a comprehensive knowledge and academic understanding of the disciplines of urban development and property management, including an understanding of personal responsibility in the context of the codes of conduct and ethics of the professions.
-(APRO603/APRO604/4PRO611)
+(APRO602) - 7.
+Demonstrate a comprehensive knowledge and academic understanding of the disciplines of urban development and property management, including an understanding of personal responsibility in the context of the codes of conduct and ethics of the professions.
+(APRO603/APRO604/4PRO611) - 8.
+Demonstrate a knowledge of sustainability as it relates to property development and planning.
+(APRO603/APRO604/APRO602)